The One Question That Can Set You Free

 But occasionally, asking why got my mind into trouble.

-Why do I have to use a number two pencil and fill in the bubbles completely?
-(If one circle is partially filled in while the others are empty, where’s the ambiguity?)
+Why must I use a number two pencil and completely fill the bubbles?
+(Where's the ambiguity if one circle is partially filled in while the others are empty?)
 Why do I have to read books that aren’t even true?
 Why don’t parents understand their children when they were once kids?

 While these may have been legitimate questions, none were inspired by curiosity.
-Instead, they were a subtle form of judging and resisting whatever I didn’t understand and didn’t like.
+Instead, they were a subtle form of judging and resisting whatever I didn’t understand or like.
 Rather than seeking answers, I just wanted to rebel.

 We can see how protesting—using why questions to lament our situation without directly complaining—shows up in our adult lives.
 Why is there so much traffic?
 Why are houses so expensive?
 Why are people so rude?
 Why is that person such an idiot?
 Why are there so many potholes?
 Why are my taxes so high?
 Why does my phone battery drain so quickly?